Logo

 2. Incoming BU Ministers-in-Training

-3. Ministerial students who are not BU Ministers-in-Training
+3. Ministerial students who were not BU Ministers-in-Training

 4. Baptists studying for a theological qualification

-We are aware that a number of Baptist church members and Baptist ministers are studying for undergraduate or postgraduate theological qualifications as part of their own learning and development.
-You will have received details from Spurgeon’s in their Information for Continuing Students document of other providers you may approach to ask about the continuation of your studies.
+Baptist church members and Baptist ministers studying for undergraduate or postgraduate theological qualifications as part of their own learning and development received details of other providers to approach to ask about the continuation of studies.
 The list includes both Baptist and non-Baptist colleges.
-We notice with regret that one or two of the more innovative Spurgeon’s courses are unique to Spurgeon’s and it may prove difficult for other colleges to award APL for these.
-Nevertheless, we encourage you to contact those colleges listed to find out what the possibilities are.
+We notice with regret that one or two of the more innovative Spurgeon’s courses were unique to Spurgeon’s and it was not possible for other colleges to award accreditation for prior learning for these.

 5. BU Newly Accredited Ministers (NAMs)